-- 1. The microcontroller checks if it is possible to write in the FIFO by polling TXPKTRDY in the endpoint's UDP CSRx register (TXPKTRDY must be cleared). - 2.
-The microcontroller writes data to be sent in the endpoint's FIFO, writing zero or more byte values in the endpoint's UDP FDRx register, - 3.
-The microcontroller notifies the USB peripheral it has finished by setting the TXPK-TRDY in the endpoint's UDP_CSRx register. - 4.
-The microcontroller is notified that the endpoint's FIFO has been released by the USB device when TXCOMP in the endpoint's UDP CSRx register has been set.
-Then an interrupt for the corresponding endpoint is pending while TXCOMP is set.
+- 1. The application checks if it is possible to write in the FIFO by polling TXPKTRDY in the endpoint's UDP_CSRx register (TXPKTRDY must be cleared). - 2.
+The application writes the first packet of data to be sent in the endpoint's FIFO, writing zero or more byte values in the endpoint's UDP_FDRx register, - 3.
+The application notifies the USB peripheral it has finished by setting the TXPKTRDY in the endpoint's UDP CSRx register. - 4.
+The application is notified that the endpoint's FIFO has been released by the USB device when TXCOMP in the endpoint's UDP_CSRx register has been set.
+Then an interrupt for the corresponding endpoint is pending while TXCOMP is set. - 5.
+The microcontroller writes the second packet of data to be sent in the endpoint's FIFO, writing zero or more byte values in the endpoint's UDP_FDRx register, - 6.
+The microcontroller notifies the USB peripheral it has finished by setting the TXPK-TRDY in the endpoint's UDP_CSRx register. - 7.
+The application clears the TXCOMP in the endpoint's UDP CSRx.